tornadoweb/tornado/docs/index.rst

 which will be installed automatically by ``pip`` or ``setup.py install``, the following optional packages may be useful:

-* `concurrent.futures <https://pypi.python.org/pypi/futures>`_ is the
-  recommended thread pool for use with Tornado and enables the use of `~tornado.netutil.ThreadedResolver`.
-It is needed only on Python 2;
-  Python 3 includes this package in the standard library.
 * `pycurl <http://pycurl.sourceforge.net>`_ is used by the optional ``tornado.curl_httpclient``.
 Libcurl version 7.22 or higher is required.
 * `Twisted <http://www.twistedmatrix.com>`_ may be used with the classes in